hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 Business Objective of Focus: To reduce response time by 10% by identifying significant areas of concern through topic modelling and association rule mining for automation of replies.

 The objective is to reduce the response time to customer complaints by 10%.
 This will be achieved by identifying significant areas of concern through topic modeling and association rule mining.
 By automating responses to frequently mentioned issues, British Airways can improve customer service efficiency, address concerns more promptly, and enhance customer satisfaction.
 Additionally, by focusing on common complaints, the airline can proactively manage service quality and reduce the number of negative reviews.
-Business Goal: Improve business of British Airways by 10% by enhancing customer satisfaction based on past customer reviews.

 ## Work Accomplished
 Document your work done to accomplish the outcome